pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/TreeBasedNavigation.md

   return .none
 ```

-However, in order to `nil` out the presenting state you must have access to that state, and usually
+In order to `nil` out the presenting state you must have access to that state, and usually only the
-only the parent has access.
-But often we would like to encpasulate the logic of dismissing a feature
+parent has access, but often we would like to encpasulate the logic of dismissing a feature to be
-to be inside the child feature without needing explicit communication with the parent.
+inside the child feature without needing explicit communication with the parent.

 SwiftUI provides a wonderful tool for allowing child _views_ to dismiss themselves from the parent,
 all without any explicit communication with the parent.
-It's an environment value called
+It's an environment value called `dismiss`,
-`dismiss`, and it can be used like so:
+and it can be used like so:

 ```swift
 struct ChildView: View {